CloseClose

 Aspirin is a non-steroidal anti-inflammatory drug used to relieve pain, reduce swelling and fever however, it can cause a variety of side effects

-Aspirin is a non-steroidal anti-inflammatory (NSAID) and a salicylate used to relieve pain, reduce swelling and decrease fever.
+Aspirin is a non-steroidal anti-inflammatory (NSAID) and a salicylate used to relieve pain, reduce swelling, and decrease fever.
 Aspirin works by blocking an enzyme called cyclooxygenase, or COX-1.
 COX-1 is found in the lining of the stomach.
 This enzyme converts arachidonic acid to prostaglandin.
 When prostaglandins are in the body, pain and inflammation occur.
 Because aspirin blocks the COX-1 enzyme, it can help to relieve pain and inflammation.

 Although non-steroidal anti-inflammatories help reduce swelling, they do not come without risk.
-NSAIDs can cause a variety of side effects, including gastrointestinal disturbances, kidney damage, asthma attacks and even a life-threatening hemorrhage.
+NSAIDs can cause a variety of side effects, including gastrointestinal disturbances, kidney damage, asthma attacks, and even a life-threatening hemorrhage.

 Gastrointestinal Disturbances

 Aspirin can cause a variety of gastrointestinal problems.
-Users may experience nausea, vomiting, heartburn and stomach pain.
+Users may experience nausea, vomiting, heartburn, and stomach pain.
 These symptoms are generally mild and go away with time.
-However, it is important to contact a physician immediately if you vomit blood or if the vomit looks like coffee grounds.
+However, it is essential to contact a physician immediately if you vomit blood or if the vomit looks like coffee grounds.
 Additionally, if you notice bright red blood in your stools or black or tarry stools, damage may have happened to your GI tract.

 Skin Irritations